 The main IO connector 750 provides the main input and output to the device.
 A reset system allows sending a hard reset which to each of the slave processing subunits in the system.
-This operation enables the microcontroller to totally reset the subassembly if problems are determined.
+This operation enables the microcontroller to totally reset the subassembly if proteins are determined.

 The reset is effected without a dedicated reset line by using a timeout operation on the serial bus.
 The serial line is normally high, e.g., 5 volts, to indicate an idle state.
-A communication is sent by bringing the output alternately low and high.
-According to this system, a timeout is caused if the 10 output signal is low for too long a time.
-For example, tmax, indicating the longest time that the signal can stay in one state without transiting, may typically be 3 byte times, e.g. 100 μs.
-If the signal stays low for longer than 3 byte times, all hardware monitoring the communication is reset.
-The 15 slave processing systems are therefore reset by maintaining the signal low for longer than 3 byte times.
+A 5 communication is sent by bringing the output alternately low and high.
+According to this system, a timeout is caused if the output signal is low for too long a time.
+For example, tmax, indicating the longest time that the signal can stay in one state without transiting, may typically be 3 byte times, all 10 hardware monitoring to communication is reset.
+The slave processing systems are therefore reset by maintaining the signal low for longer than 3 byte times.

-Inputs and outputs are also provided for various control features including pan and tilt, zoom, focus, color processing and the image processing.
+Inputs and outputs are also provided for various control features including pan and tilt, zoom, focus, color process- 15 ing and the image processing.